 For any queries, please contact Assoc.
 Prof. Declan Ryan

-Applicants need to be UK-home students, have experience in quantitative and qualitative research, and need to submit a proposal outlining their study design to meet the above requirements of the project (a proposal template is provided in the application process).
+Applicants need to be UK-home students, have experience in quantitative research, and need to submit a proposal outlining their study design to meet the above requirements of the project (a proposal template is provided in the application process).

 • Assoc.
 Prof. Tony Baross: